adblockplus/adblockplusie/README.md

 Building
 --------

-You need Microsoft Visual C++ (Express is sufficient) 2012 and Python 2.7.
+You need Microsoft Visual C++ 2012 and Python 2.7.
 Make sure that `python.exe` is on your `PATH`.
-When building with Express Edition you also need Windows 7.1 Device Kit (*not* version 8) to satisfy the ATL dependency, set `WINDDKDIR` environment variable to the installation directory of the Device Kit.
+Unfortunately until we move to Visual Studio 2013  you'll need to use Visual Studio 2012 version that comes with ATL (Proffessional etc).

 * Execute `createsolution.bat` to retrieve dependencies and generate project files, this will create `build\ia32\adblockplus.sln` (solution for the 32 bit